JaynieA/ES2015_practice/readme.md

   * The `WeakSet` is a more memory efficient type of `Set`
     * Only objects are allowed to be stored in `WeakSet`'s
     * `WeakSet`'s cannot be used with `for...of` and they offer no methods for reading values from it.

+# Classes and Modules

+### Classes

+  * Using the new class syntax, we can write better object oriented code
+    * The `constructor` method is a special method for creating and initializing an object
+    * The `extends` keyword is used to create a class that inherits methods and properties from another class.
+The `super` method runs the constructor function from the parent class.